-Contact for Bio Cluster: Steve Carlyle, IT Manager
+Contact for Bio Cluster: Matthew Martinez, IT Director

 The 800 MHz NMR spectrometer (1394 Natural Sciences I) can detect proton, carbon and nitrogen signals and is equipped with hardware optimized for biomolecular applications.
 The Biacore 300 instrument (1304 Natural Sciences I) can measure docking interactions and binding affinity between biomolecules.

 Location: 1218 Natural Sciences Building 1, Irvine, CA 92697

 Contact for Biacore or NMR instruments: Melanie Cocco, Associate Professor, Department of Molecular Biology and Biochemistry

 The UC Irvine IRMS Facility in the School of Physical Sciences houses a variety of instrumentation to prepare and analyze gases, organic matter, inorganic samples, and water for stable isotope analysis.
 The five IRMS at UC Irvine measure stable isotope ratios of the light elements: Carbon, Nitrogen, Oxygen, and Hydrogen.